MichaelHolley/SnapText/README.md

 ## How to use
 1. Execute
 2. Select ROI and press S-Key to select
-4. Press Esc-Key to stop program
+4. Press any key to stop program
-3. Copy text from Console
+3. Copy text from console

 ## Disclaimer
 This is still WIP.